nteract/coffee_boat/README.md

 ## Using

-Oh god please don't.
-But if you're curious to see how it can be used, check out https://github.com/nteract/coffee_boat/blob/master/Coffee%2BBoat%2BSample.ipynb
+Not in production, please!
+If you're curious to see how it can be used, check out https://github.com/nteract/coffee_boat/blob/master/Coffee%2BBoat%2BSample.ipynb

+For now, stay tuned or join us in hacking!